Tutorial

 }

-Next, create an attribute in src/Annotation/BenchMark.php to mark the methods you want to benchmark. to create it.
+Next, create an attribute to mark the method you want to benchmark in src/Annotation/BenchMark.php.

 <?php